PrateekVyasam/drone-project/README.md

 ### Update 2 (05/29/2026)— Frame Design

 Designed elongated octagonal base plate (250x90mm, 0.5mm fillets, 25mm thick) in SolidWorks.
-Arms extend from four chamfered corners at 45° in X configuration.
+Planning on creating the arm mechanism seperate from the frame, still deciding on how to integrate it to the frame itself.

+### Update 3 (05/30/2026) — Arm Mechanism Design

 Switched from individual arm mechanisms to integrating the outer arm mechanism into the base plate itself.
-Added 30.5×30.5mm FC/ESC standoff peg pattern (M3, 7mm height) at center of base plate and 4 10mm stand off pegs in order to integrate a top plate.

-### Update 3 (05/30/2026) — Arm Mechanism Design

 Designed telescoping arm mechanism using two nested rectangular channels.
-Outer channel (fixed, 40×25mm, 2mm walls) is integrated into base plate.
-Inner channel (35×20mm, 2mm walls at motor end) slides within outer with 0.5mm clearance each side.
+Outer channel (fixed, 40×25mm, 2mm walls 150mm long) is integrated into base plate.
+Inner channel (35×20mm, 2mm walls at motor end, 200mm long) slides within outer with 0.5mm clearance each side.
 Spring-loaded pin lock mechanism uses a spring housing block mounted inside the inner channel, with a cylindrical pin protruding through the top face to engage holes in the outer channel at contracted and extended positions.
 Pin holes in outer channel at 20mm from each end.
 Motor end of inner arm has thickened 5mm walls to accept M3×6 self-tapping screws for motor mount attachment.

+Additional Info: Added 30.5×30.5mm FC/ESC standoff peg pattern (M3, 7mm height) at center of base plate and 4 10mm stand off pegs in order to integrate a top plate.

 ### Update 4 (05/31/2026) — Stress Simulation